michi84o/SpaceEngineersTools/README.md

 For more info read the README of that project.

 ## PlanetCreator
 This is an attempt in generating procedural height maps for new planets.
-It's still work in progress.
 The map is generated using simplex noise.
 After that hydraulic erosion is performed.

 Area with hydralic erosion:

 ![Screenshot of planet creator](Screenshots/PlanetGen.png)

-In a separate step, droplets are simulated to find the locally lowest points and use them to generate lakes:
+In a separate step, droplets are simulated to find the locally lowest points and use them to generate lakes.
+These lakes can be automatically added to existing material map files if the PNG folder path is supplied.
-This feature is not finished yet, WIP.
 ![Screenshot of planet creator](Screenshots/LakeBedFinder.jpg)

 ## HeightMapEdgeFixer